 MDL stands for multidistrict litigation.
 When lawsuits have been filed in multiple federal courts across the country, and the cases have common issues and facts, they can be consolidated into one action which is heard by one judge.
 That provides for judicial economy and similar outcomes for similar cases.
 The Lipitor MDL is proceeding in South Carolina’s federal court, with the cases filed in other states’ federal courts being incorporated into it.

-So far, more than 50 federal lawsuits have been joined, all alleging that Pfizer’s cholesterol-lowering drug, Lipitor, caused patients to develop type 2 diabetes.
 The lawsuits allege Pfizer knew its cholesterol-lowering drug had been linked to type 2 diabetes since at least 1996 and yet failed to warn the public of this risk.
 They also say that the warning required by the FDA still doesn’t adequately communicate the seriousness of the risks associated with use of Lipitor because it’s written in language that doesn’t mean anything to the average user, a form of pharmaceutical “doublespeak.”

 In addition to the dozens of lawsuits that have already been joined in the MDL, there are also nearly 200 “tag-along” cases that may be included.
 If you or a loved one took Lipitor and subsequently developed diabetes, your lawsuit also could become a part of the MDL currently being heard in South Carolina’s federal court.